Nobility, Artisanship, and Luxury

 “Alice would stay until two o’clock to prepare my daily bath in the huge French copper bathtub that sat in the corner of the bedroom. … The copper tub gleamed in the oil lamp’s glow, lit early in the seal gray of a winter’s afternoon.
 Steam lifted from its sweating sides and rose like the Cape mists.
 Alice poured buckets of hot water into it, filling it almost to the top.”

-In fiction today, references are frequently found in the pages of historical romance novels, where it has come to symbolize escape, luxury, and sensuality.
-Interestingly, in 1952, Salvador Dali paid 110,500 francs for a giant, ornate bathtub used by King Edward VII in a Parisian brothel he visited so frequently, and so enthusiastically, as to have been given his own bathtub and his own room.
+In fiction today, you can find references in the pages of historical romance novels.
+It has come to symbolize escape, luxury, and sensuality.
+Interestingly, in 1952, Salvador Dali paid 110,500 francs for a giant, ornate bathtub used by King Edward VII in a Parisian brothel.
+He visited this brothel so frequently, and so enthusiastically, they gave him his own bathtub and his own room.

 According to Old House Journal, “Before indoor plumbing, bathtubs—like chamber pots and washbowls—were moveable accessories: large but relatively light containers that bathers pulled out of storage for temporary use.
 The typical mid-19th-century bathtub was a product of the tinsmith’s craft, a shell of sheet copper or zinc.”